pwhelan/datachore/README.md

 }
 ```

-It is preferable to use a specific version, ie: 0.1.0 over dev-master.
+It is preferable to use a specific version, ie: types-rewrite over dev-master.

 2. Run `composer install`.